traefik/lobicornis/readme.md

 Usage: lobicornis [--flag=flag_argument] [-f[flag_argument]] ...     set flag_argument to flag(s)
    or: lobicornis [--flag[=true|false| ]] [-f[true|false| ]] ...     set true/false to boolean flag(s)

+Available Commands:
+	version                                            Display the version.
+Use "lobicornis [command] --help" for more information about a command.

 Flags:
     --check-up-to-date           Use GitHub repository configuration to check the need to be up-to-date. (default "false") --debug                      Debug mode.                                                             (default "false")